- Y.SH

 Oxidation is a natural decomposition process that occurs once the tea leaves—or any fruit or vegetable—are plucked and left to react with environmental oxygen.
 Processing techniques such as cutting, rolling, and crushing help speed up this reaction by exposing more of each leaf's surface area.

-There are many different tea varieties, with different unique flavors and health benefits.
+There are many different tea varieties with different unique flavors and health benefits.
 In this blog, we will examine the various types of tea and their origins.
 We'll also discuss how they affect your health and suggest which flavors might suit certain individuals.

 In many countries, black tea is the most popular tea consumed.
 The dark color of black tea leaves is due to the oxidation process by which they are made.
-There are five-step processes in making this type of tea.
+There are five steps in making this type of tea.
 Oxidizing the leaves at temperatures above their normal range and for longer periods than normally required during fermentation.
-Thus imparting a smoky flavor for those who drink it.
+Thus imparting a smoky flavor to those who drink it.
 The process includes picking the leaves and either hand rolling or mechanically bruising them, which helps release enzymes and begin oxidation.
 The essential oils in tea will undergo oxidation when they are exposed to air.
 This process produces tannins that result in a richer flavor and darker hue.
 It is also important to note that Persian black tea contains a higher concentration of caffeine than other teas (though the amounts are still not as much as in coffee).

 Today, a large part of northern Iran along the shores of the Caspian Sea is suitable for black tea cultivation.
 It has been estimated that over 30 percent of all tea produced in Iran comes from Gilan province on its mountainous slopes—which also happens to be one of the most beautiful places I have ever seen!